 One of the most exciting moments for a student-athlete is receiving a verbal scholarship offer.
 Years of hard work have led to this moment.
 However, nothing is official until you sign the National Letter of Intent (NLI.)
-Not every school uses the NLI—about 650 NCAA DI and DII schools—and it’s not mandatory to sign.
+Not every school uses the NLI—about 650 NCAA D1 and D2 schools.
+It’s not mandatory to sign, but every year more than 48,000 student-athletes do.
 The National Letter of Intent is not affiliated directly with the NCAA; it was created by the Collegiate Commissioners Association to protect both the college and student from either party backing out.

 Insider tip: NAIA and NJCAA have their own versions of the letter.
 If your student-athlete is attending school in one of those divisions, be sure to understand the nuances of those letter programs.